djtanner/tictactoe_cpp/README.md

 # Tic Tac Toe
-A 2 player tic-tac-toe game to play in the console written in c++.
+A 2 player tic-tac-toe game to play in the console written in C++.